 As an undergrad at Yale, Chuck earned his BA in Architecture.
 At college, he opened a bike repair business that generated little profit but ample lessons in start-up economics.
 After college he cast about for work that would unite his passions for travel and business, and he hoped, make the world a bit better off.
 He tried starting a company to produce documentary films about social issues – another start up that failed to lift off.
 Then, in 1987, he opened the New York Times and read an article that changed everything.
 The story was about Trickle Up (TUP), a pioneer of the microfinance movement.
 A visionary 20 years before Kiva, TUP kick-started micro-businesses around the world with $100 checks the founders wrote directly to poor entrepreneurs from their New York apartment.
 Deeply inspired, he put down the paper, picked up the phone, and asked TUP for a job.
 Two weeks later he became a program officer for TUP traveling throughout India, Nepal and Indonesia.
 On his travels he learned about the world-changing power of both micro-entrepreneurs like Trickle Up’s clients and social entrepreneurs like TUPs founders, Glen and Mille Leet.

 At Glen’s encouragement, Chuck returned to Yale to earn his Masters in Public and Private Management.
-At graduate school, he tried again to combine his aspirations by developing a business plan for a direct mail catalog to sell handicrafts made by TUP entrepreneurs.
-This start-up never got started – as it became clear the scale it needed to succeed would outgrow the very small producers it aimed to help.
 After business school, Chuck took a brief turn as a management consultant, but kept daydreaming about business ideas that would unite his interests.
 In 1991, inspiration arrived.
 He was packing for a trip and struggling to find clothes that were travel-worthy.
 Necessity ever the mother of invention, this packing problem lead Chuck to launch TravelSmith – a direct mail catalog dedicated to the needs of serious travelers.
 Unlike his previous entrepreneurial false starts, TravelSmith took off.
 Using just $ 2.5 million in seed capital, the company grew by 150% a year for six straight years, reaching over $100 million in sales and two million loyal customers.

 The respite for reflection proved short.
 Just weeks after selling his company a friend at private equity firm Golden Gate Capital asked him to help turn around the bankrupt Spiegel catalog business.
 Chuck co-invested in that deal and then, as a part-time adviser and investor with Golden Gate, participated in the acquisition and turnaround of a half dozen more major consumer businesses with over $2 billion in sales.